BleachBit Documentation

 Microsoft Windows

-In Windows, use the executable bleachbit_console.exe to console output.
+In Windows, use the executable bleachbit_console.exe to show the console output.
 The directory isn’t added automatically to the path, so you use the full path C:\Program Files (x86)\BleachBit\bleachbit_console.exe.
 Where acceptable, it is best to substitute the environment variable %ProgramFiles(x86)% for C:\Program Files (x86)\.

 Linux